Billionaire Profile

 2021

-Acquired a majority stake in the Pittsburgh Penguins
+Acquired Pittsburgh Penguins

 Philanthropy & Social Impact

-Education, Health, Recreation, Social Services
+Education, Health, and Social Services

 Red Sox Foundation